-Am I legally allowed to cycle on an ‘A-road’ in the UK?
+Can I legally cycle on an ‘A-road’ in the UK?

-Cyclists are not allowed to cycle on motorways in the UK.
-Motorways are high-speed, high capacity roads, designed for long-distance travel, and cycling is prohibited as cycling on them would be extremely dangerous.
+Cyclists are not permitted to use motorways in the UK.
+Motorways are high-speed, high-capacity roads designed for long-distance travel, making them extremely dangerous for cyclists.

-The Highway Code, which is a set of guidelines and rules for road users in the UK, specifically prohibits cyclists from cycling on motorways.
-The Code states that cyclists must not ride on motorways, and they should instead use alternative routes, such as A-roads or designated cycle paths.
+The Highway Code, which sets out rules for all road users in the UK, states that cyclists must not ride on motorways.
+Instead, you should use alternative routes, such as A-roads or designated cycle paths.

 So I can cycle on an A-road?

-In most cases, yes.
-According to the Highway Code you can cycle on 'A-roads' as they are part of the public highway.
+Yes, in most cases, you can cycle on an A-road.
+The Highway Code allows cycling on A-roads, as they are part of the public highway.

 When is an A-road not an A-road?

-Cycling on motorway sections of A-roads is not allowed.
+On these motorway sections of A-roads, cycling is not allowed.

-It may be legal to cycle on an A-road, but is it a good idea?
+Cycling on an A-road may be legal, but is it a good idea?

 The following is the recommended safety advice for anyone planning to cycle on an A-road:

-• Consider alternative routes, such as quieter roads or designated cycle paths, where available.
+- Consider alternative routes - Use quieter roads or designated cycle paths whenever possible.

-• Use appropriate road positioning, by taking a primary position in the road when approaching junctions, roundabouts, or when turning right, for example.
-Otherwise, stay as close to the left-hand side of the road as practicable, but not so close that you put yourself at risk from hazards such as drain covers or potholes.
+- Use appropriate road positioning - Take the primary position when approaching junctions, roundabouts, or turning right.
+Otherwise, stay close to the left-hand side, but avoid riding too close to hazards like drain covers or potholes.

 Get expert advice now